Employment

 Portugal As a general rule 40h per week (flexible working schedule mechanisms may apply)

-Singapore Rules relating to working hours only apply to employees that fall under Part IV of the Employment Act (whether shift or non-shift workers)
+Singapore Rules relating to working hours only apply to employees that fall under Part IV of the Employment Act (Chapter 91) (whether shift or non-shift workers)

-Maximum permitted overtime is 72 hours per month, unless the employer successfully obtains an exemption from Singapore Ministry of Manpower.
+Maximum permitted overtime is 72 hours per month, unless the employer successfully obtains an overtime exemption.

 Employer must pay at least 1.5 times the hourly basic rate of pay.